Codingwizardirl/react-redux-barebone-boilerplate/README.md

-# No longer needed because of https://github.com/facebookincubator/create-react-app.
+# No longer useful because of the magnificent tool that [create-react-app](https://github.com/facebookincubator/create-react-app) is.

 The bare minimum boilerplate to kickstart a React-Redux project  with sprinkles of Material-UI and producitivy and happiness boosting features like ES6.